apache/beam/website/src/documentation/runners/jet.md

 ## Overview

-The Hazelcast Jet Runner can be used to execute Beam pipelines using [Hazelcat Jet](https://jet.hazelcast.org/).
+The Hazelcast Jet Runner can be used to execute Beam pipelines using [Hazelcast Jet](https://jet.hazelcast.org/).

 The Jet Runner and Jet are suitable for large scale continuous jobs and provide: